Red Hen Publications

 (ETA: not that Rowling will ever tell us one way or the other.)

 This reading also complies with the underlying rule that the better theories need to be kept simple.
 Just not obvious.
 The postulated conspiracy regarding the staged murder of Albus Dumbledore is pretty elaborate, but the concept is straightforward enough.
 And the more complicated parts of it are strictly in the choreography and the mechanics, and, yes, a few of the motivations.
-There are a lot of different characters involved here, and a lot of different threads in this bundle, and they all have to be accounted for.
+There are a number of different characters involved here, and a lot of different threads in this bundle, and they all have to be accounted for.
 But everybody’s assignment in the production was pretty basic.

 And it would be a big mistake to try to extrapolate unknown magic here.